 Team Neanderthal

-Proponents of Neanderthal authorship, who call themselves “Team Neanderthal,” draw on the lack of archeological evidence for Homo sapiens in the area at the time the image was engraved and their believed absence of typical Homo sapiens characters.
+Proponents of Neanderthal authorship, who call themselves “Team Neanderthal,” draw on the lack of archeological evidence for Homo sapiens in the area of Gorham’s Cave at the time the image was engraved and their believed absence of typical Homo sapiens characters.
 Team Neanderthal doesn’t need proof of anything.
-They feel that Neanderthal evidence will ultimately emerge.
-The touching scene of the flower girl in Netflix Secrets of the Neanderthals will undoubtably bring more followers to the Team Neanderthal.
-This is the stuff that dreams are made of.
-Even those of modern humans about Neanderthals.
+They “feel” and “imagine” that Neanderthal evidence will ultimately emerge.

-Prominent media outlets bring both sides of the story into the discussion.
+Prominent media outlets have brought both sides of the story into the Gorham’s Cave discussion.
 Nature journalist Ewen Callaway interviewed two researchers who were not involved in the project, but who have extensive experience in the field.

 Alistair Pike, an archaeologist at the University of Southampton, UK, says that the engravings, if made by Neanderthals, represent a very important find.
 “It adds permanent rock engraving to the sparse but significant evidence for Neanderthal symbolic behaviour.”
 Ochre pigment, shell beads and other adornments have also been used to back the idea that Neanderthals possessed the sorts of symbolic cognitive powers that underlie language and religion.
 But Harold Dibble, an anthropologist at the University of Pennsylvania in Philadelphia, has misgivings about the engraving, as well as the identity of its maker.
 Sediments tend to shift around a cave, and it is possible that humans made the etchings, only for them to be later covered up by older sediments from prior Neanderthal occupations, he says.
 Moreover, Dibble questions the importance of abstract scratching, which also appear on animal bones at Neanderthal sites.
 “It takes more than a few scratches — deliberate or not — to identify symbolic behaviour on the part of Neanderthals.”
 (Callaway, E. 2014)